Which Institutions Own Shares In Acasti Pharma Inc. (ACST)?

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 1.92 million shares valued at $0.63 million.
 The investor’s holdings represent 0.96% of the ACST Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Virtu Financial LLC with 0.69 million shares valued at $0.22 million to account for 0.34% of the shares outstanding.
 The other top investors are Two Sigma Advisers, LP which holds 0.29 million shares representing 0.14% and valued at over $93177.0, while Citadel Advisors LLC holds 0.14% of the shares totaling 0.27 million with a market value of $88908.0.

-Acasti Pharma Inc. (NASDAQ: ACST) is 80.55% higher on its value in year-to-date trading and has touched a low of $0.17 and a high of $1.22 in the current 52-week trading range.
+Acasti Pharma Inc. (NASDAQ: ACST) is 86.15% higher on its value in year-to-date trading and has touched a low of $0.17 and a high of $1.22 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ACST stock was last observed hovering at around $0.61 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $0.25 for the next 12 months.
-It is also -136.0% off the consensus price target high of $0.25 offered by 1 analysts, but current levels are -136.0% lower than the price target low of $0.25 for the same period.
+The ACST stock was last observed hovering at around $0.60 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $0.25 for the next 12 months.
+It is also -144.0% off the consensus price target high of $0.25 offered by 1 analysts, but current levels are -144.0% lower than the price target low of $0.25 for the same period.

 Acasti Pharma Inc. (ACST) Analyst Forecasts